National Canoe Day

 And that’s why many people are going to take time out of their busy schedules to celebrate this holiday.
 Perhaps you’re one of them?

-The History Of National Canoe Day
+The History of National Canoe Day

 Over time, these boats became more sophisticated and capable of traveling long distances.
 The ancient Greeks, Egyptians, and Romans all used these boats for fishing and transportation.
-In North America, indigenous people also built canoes for fishing, hunting, and trading with other tribes.
+In North America, Indigenous peoples also built canoes for fishing, hunting, and trading with other tribes.

 As long and rich as the history of the canoe is, it wouldn’t be until 2007 that a day would be created to celebrate these boats.
-This happened in 2007 when National Canoe Day was created.
+This happened in 2007 when National Canoe Day was established.

 This holiday was created by people who had a deep passion for canoeing as a hobby and a deep interest in the history of the canoe.
 It’s observed on June 26th because this is when a group of voyageurs left Montreal during the 17th century to travel to the interior of North America to engage in the fur trade.

-This holiday is observed annually all across Canada and there are a variety of activities associated with it.
-Some of which we’ll discuss in the next section.
+This holiday is observed annually all across Canada, and there are a variety of activities associated with it, some of which we’ll discuss in the next section.

 Observing National Canoe Day